 You need this licence if you intend to rehabilitate sick, injured or orphaned native animals.
 There are 2 types of permit:

-- Least concern species - this permit relates to least concern native animals.
-Least concern wildlife includes all plants, birds, reptiles and amphibians indigenous to Australia, other than those that are extinct in the wild, endangered, vulnerable or near threatened.
+- least concern species - this permit relates to least concern native animals.
+Least concern wildlife includes all plants, birds, reptiles and amphibians native to Australia, other than those that are extinct in the wild, endangered, vulnerable or near threatened.

 A rehabilitation permit may only be issued to a person who intends to rehabilitate and release the animal.
 Carers must release animals to the wild once they are again able to live in the appropriate natural habitat.